jaymineh/Ecommerce-Deployment-Jenkins/project.md

 *Note that the `webserver` being referenced where sshagent is declared is actually a credential that is stored on Jenkins.
 The sshagent is basically calling the secret/key behing the `webserver` variable for authentication.*

-*Also, `StrictHostKeyChecking=no` is appended to the ssh command in `ssh -o StrictHostKeyChecking=no` to solve an error where the host could not be verified.*
+*Also, `StrictHostKeyChecking=no` is appended to the ssh command in `ssh -o StrictHostKeyChecking=no` to solve an error where the host could not be verified.
+The `.ssh` folder may also need to be copied to `/var/lib/jenkins` and ownership changed to Jenkins so it can read the known hosts and keys in the `.ssh` folder.
+Another alternative is adding the jenkins user to the group owner of the `.ssh` folder.*

 **Step 3 - Containerization**